-This article explains how gambling occurs within the game of Backgammon.
+Find out how gambling occurs within the game of Backgammon in the article below!

 Backgammon is played as a series of games, with the winner of each game earning one point.
 The overall winner is the first to reach a set number of points, say 5.
 So in this example, the first to win 5 games takes the crown.
 Alternatively there may be a set time limit or a set number of games and the person with the most points at the end wins.